square/square-nodejs-sdk/doc/api/loyalty.md

 # Create Loyalty Account

 Creates a loyalty account.
-To create a loyalty account, you must provide the `program_id` and either the `mapping` field (preferred) or the `mappings` field.
+To create a loyalty account, you must provide the `program_id` and a `mapping` with the `phone_number` of the buyer.

 ```ts
 async createLoyaltyAccount(